jmankoff/interaction/schedule.md

 * TOC
 {:toc}

-# Week 1: What's in an Interface?
+# Week 1: What's in an Interface
 **Learning goals**
-- Relevance of class to all of CS
+- [M] Relevance of class to all of CS
-- Get up to speed on Android (hello world!)
+- [W/Th] Get up to speed on Android (hello world!)
-- Learn about basic structure of a user interface
+- [W] Learn about basic structure of a user interface
-- Learn about common interactors and how to name them
+- [F] Human perception
+- [F] Abstractions for drawing on the screen

 ## Monday: Why take this course?
 What is HCI?